Software Performance Engineering for Foundation Model-Powered Software: Software Performance Engineering Challenges for FMware

 \section{Software Performance Engineering Challenges for FMware}

 In this section, we describe four challenges in SPE4FMware.
-For each challenge, we describe the characteristics unique to FMware and introduce a detailed breakdown of the challenge into several dimensions.
-For each dimension, we present the state of the practices that attempt to tackle the challenge and then discuss the innovation path for future research directions.
+First, we describe our methodology for deriving such challenges.
+Then we present the challenges in details.
 In particular, the following four challenges are discussed: (1) How to create a high-performance cognitive architecture for FMware (Section~\ref{challenge:architecture})?
 (2) How to develop a token-efficient communication language among the AI components of an FMware (Section~\ref{challenge:communication})?
 (3) How to continuously conduct performance tuning and optimization of FMware (Section~\ref{challenge:FM_tuning})? and (4) How to decide the deployment options for FMware (Section~\ref{challenge:deployment})?
+Fig.~\ref{fig:challenges_map} illustrates our four identified SPE challenges and their placement across the FMware development lifecycle.
+While a comprehensive description of the FMware development lifecycle is detailed in a prior work~\cite{hassan2024rethinking}, we utilize this figure to visually anchor each challenge to the specific phases where it primarily manifests.
+For instance, Challenges 1 and 2 are concentrated in the design, development, and testing phases, while Challenges 3 and 4 are dominant in the testing, deployment, and maintenance phases.
+For each challenge, we describe the characteristics unique to FMware and introduce a detailed breakdown of the challenge into several dimensions.
+For each dimension, we present the state of the practices that attempt to tackle the challenge and then discuss the innovation path for future research directions.